njevtic22/instrument-shop/README.md

 password: #Intel1#

 ### How to run
-First install sparkjava-context maven project in local repository and then build and run sparkjava-shop with maven.
+First install sparkjava-context maven project in local repository and then build and run sparkjava-shop with maven using command `mvn exec:java`.
 Install dependencies for vue with `npm install` and then run vue application with `npm run dev`.

 ### Technologies
 - Java 19 for sparkjava-shop, Java 8 for sparkjava-context